 Adding or removing a director: The articles of association also the procedure to be followed when adding or removing a company director.

 The document also covers other issues such as voting rights, the procedure to be followed when winding up the company and dispute resolution.

 By following the right legal procedure, the memorandum and articles of association can be edited in case of any changes.
-Read more on how to register a company.
+Read more on online company registration in Kenya.